wpwupingwp/OGU/README.md

 * -max_name_len value

     The maximum length of a feature name.
-Some annotation's feature name in Genbank file is too long, and usually, they are not the target sequence the user wants.
+Some annotation's feature name in GenBank file is too long, and usually, they are not the target sequence the user wants.
 By setting this option, BarcodeFinder will truncate the annotation's feature name if it is too long.
 By default, the *value* is 50.